A Two-step Krasnosel'skii-Mann Algorithm with Adaptive Momentum and Its Applications to Image Denoising and Matrix Completion: Numerical results

+We then evaluate the performance of each algorithm for denoising the noisy `Lighthouse' image with a noise level of $\sigma=25$.
+Figure \ref{denoisedfigure2} shows the original image, the noisy image, and the denoised images obtained from each algorithm following 20 iterations of $T_2$.
+Figure \ref{sigma25PSNRandOFV} presents the PSNR and OFV against CPU time, which again confirms the superior performance of the TKMA.
+Note that at a CPU time of approximately 0.05 seconds in Figure \ref{sigma15PSNRandOFV}, the iteration counts for TKMA, FPPA, Halpern ($\lambda_k=\frac{1}{k+1}$), Halpern ($\lambda_k=\frac{1}{\varphi_k+1}$), and Fast KM are $9$, $22$, $20$, $14$, and $20$, respectively.
+Similar results are observed for the case $\sigma=25$ in Figure \ref{sigma25PSNRandOFV}.
+Notably, TKMA involves two operations of the operator $T$ per iteration, which incurs a higher per-iteration cost than the other methods.

+To further evaluate the convergence performance of the TKMA, we plot the FP residual against the iteration count in Figure \ref{Residualdenosing} for noise levels $\sigma = 15$ and $\sigma = 25$.
+The stopping criterion is $\|T\bmx^k-\bmx^k\|<10^{-10}$, with a maximum of $100,000$ iterations.
+Additionally, a reference line indicating the $1/k$ decay rate is superimposed for comparison.
+These results demonstrate that the residual of TKMA decays faster than the other compared methods and the $1/k$ benchmark.
+Specifically, under both noise levels, it requires fewer than one quarter of the iterations needed by the Fast KM algorithm to reach an accuracy of $10^{-10}$, and it also requires substantially fewer iterations than the Halpern algorithm with $\lambda_k=\frac{1}{k+1}$ and the $1/k$ reference line.
+Although TKMA requires twice the time per iteration compared to Fast KM, its performance on the FP residual still far surpasses that of Fast KM and the Halpern algorithm with $\lambda_k=\frac{1}{k+1}$.

-Finally, we present in Figure \ref{sumthetak} the plots $\sum_{k=0}^{n} |\theta_{k+1}-\theta_k|$ for TKMA against its iteration count $n$.
-This experimentally verifies that the condition $\sum_{k=0}^{\infty} |\theta_{k+1}-\theta_k|<+\infty$ in Theorem \ref{convergerate} is satisfied in the denoising scenario, thereby ensuring the convergence rate of TKMA as established by the theorem.
+Finally, we plot in Figure \ref{sumthetak} the partial sums $\sum_{k=0}^{n} |\theta_{k+1}-\theta_k|$ against the iteration count $n$.
+The observed convergence trend of the partial sums provides empirical evidence that the infinite series $\sum_{k=0}^{\infty} |\theta_{k+1}-\theta_k|$ may be bounded in the denoising scenario.
+This result aligns with the theoretical condition in Theorem \ref{convergerate} and offers experimental support for the convergence rate of TKMA established therein.